 Note that playing ready golf is applicable for stroke play tournaments (almost all junior tournaments are stroke play).
 However, in match play tournaments ready golf does not apply as the play order needs to be strictly followed.

 Note that even if juniors are not playing ready golf, in order to keep up pace of play they should be preparing to play their next shot and "be ready" to play immediately when it is their turn.
 We see many juniors only starting to prepare for their shots when it is their turn.
-By that time they should have already got their distance, assessed the wind, decided on a club, read the green/break etc. Interestingly, the European golf tour is trying out a shot clock in 2018.
+By that time they should have already got their distance, assessed the wind, decided on a club, read the green/break etc. Interestingly, the European golf tried out a shot clock in 2018 with mixed results.
 Although we will likely never see a shot clock introduced in junior golf, as a general rule players should strive to take less than 30 seconds per shot.

 On US Kids Golf scorecards there is a time par located at the bottom of the scorecard.
 This indicates how long you should spend on a particular hole.
 The number of minutes designated for each hole in US Kids Golf events is as follows: